projectacrn/acrn-hypervisor/doc/howtos/process/docbuild.rst

      sudo dnf install git

-Because we need up-to-date header files to generate API docs, doc generation assumes the three repos are cloned as sibling folders.
+We use the source header files to generate API docs and we use github.io for publishing the generated documentation.
 Here's the recommended folder setup for documentation contributions and
 generation:

 .. code-block: none

    projectacrn/
-      acrn-documentation/
       acrn-hypervisor/
-      acrn-devicemodel/
+         devicemodel/
+         doc/
+         hypervisor/

-It's best if these folders are ssh clones of your personal forks of the upstream project ACRN repos (though https clones work too):
+The parent projectacrn folder is there because we'll also be creating a publishing area later in these steps.
+It's best if the acrn-hypervisor folder is an ssh clone of your personal fork of the upstream project repos (though https clones work too):

 #.
-Use your browser to visit https://github.com/projectacrn.
-One at a
+Use your browser to visit https://github.com/projectacrn and do a
-   time, visit the **acrn-documentation**, **acrn-hypervisor**, and **acrn-devicemodel** repos and do a fork to your personal GitHub account.
+   fork of the **acrn-hypervisor** repo to your personal GitHub account.)

    .. image:: acrn-doc-fork.png
       :align: center

 #.
-At a command prompt, create the working folder and clone the three
+At a command prompt, create the working folder and clone the acrn-hypervisor
-   repositories to your local computer:
+   repository to your local computer (and if you have publishing rights, the projectacrn.github.io repo).
+If you don't have publishing rights you'll still be able to generate the docs locally, but not publish them:

    .. code-block:: bash

       cd ~
       mkdir projectacrn && cd projectacrn
-      git clone  git@github.com:<github-username>/acrn-documentation.git
-      git clone  git@github.com:<github-username>/acrn-hypervisor.git
-      git clone  git@github.com:<github-username>/acrn-devicemodel.git
+      git clone git@github.com:<github-username>/projectacrn/acrn-hypervisor.git

 #.
-For each of the cloned local repos, tell git about the upstream repos:
+For the cloned local repos, tell git about the upstream repo:

    .. code-block:: bash

-      cd acrn-documentation
-      git remote add upstream git@github.com:projectacrn/acrn-documentation.git
-      cd ../acrn-hypervisor
+      cd acrn-hypervisor
       git remote add upstream git@github.com:projectacrn/acrn-hypervisor.git
-      cd ../acrn-devicemodel
-      git remote add upstream git@github.com:projectacrn/acrn-devicemodel.git
-      cd ..

 #.
 If you haven't do so already, be sure to configure git with your name
    and email address for the signed-off-by line in your commit messages: